winitzki/scall/tutorial/dhall_first_principles.md

 ### User-defined functions

-- Whenever we use a value, we should be able to write a function that substitutes that value.
+- For any sub-expression, we should be able to write a function that substitutes that sub-expression.

 Applying this principle to the example expression `10 + 20 * 30`, we may say that we should be able to write a function that substitutes the value `20` in this function by some other value.

-The language should allow us to specify that we have a function that takes an argument, say, `n` (which must be a natural value) and puts that `x` instead of  `20` in the expression `10 + 20 * 30`.
+The language should allow us to specify that we have a function that takes an argument, say, `n` (which must be a natural value) and puts that `n` instead of  `20` in the expression `10 + 20 * 30`.

 The Dhall syntax for that function looks like this: